 However I would suggest Television is no longer the first screen, mobile is.

-It is important to understand; mobile usage is growing exponentially.
-In Q2 2014 400 million people were using Facebook on mobile only, and 25% of the total web usage is from Mobile phones VS 14% a year ago.
+It is important to understand; that mobile usage is growing exponentially.
+In Q2 2014 400 million people were using Facebook on mobile-only, and 25% of the total web usage is from Mobile phones VS 14% a year ago.
 Mary Meeker’s 2014 Internet Trends Report.

 There are approximately 6 billion activated mobile phones in the world.
 This figure is distorted by the fact that a lot of users have two devices.

 It is projected in 2014 that the number of mobile phones in the world will grow to over 7 billion.

 Active users were assessed in a study by e-marketer to be around 4.55 billion, with 1.75 billion Smartphones.